henriTheSecond/ingress-service-monitor/README.md

 # ingress-service-monitor
 ## The problem
 Consul can be used to discover services.
 The difficulty is directing traffic into the cluster.
 You probably have something like traefik or fabio already taking care of this in some way.
 But how can we dynamically find services in consul that can be accessed through fabio or traefik?
-And how do we make this work with an ingress gateway (consuls standard solution to this problem)?
+And how do we make this work with an ingress gateway?
 ## The solution
 The ingress-service-monitor (ISM) monitors the cluster for services that can be accessed through the gateway.
 It does this based on a tag-prefix (see below).
 ### How does it work?